rajatbutola/LSTM-based-Language-Model/README.md

 # LSTM-based-Language-Model

-This project implements a Language Model that can predict next Word using a Long Short-Term Memory (LSTM) neural network.
+This project implements a Language Model that can predict the next Word using a Long Short-Term Memory (LSTM) neural network.
 The predictor takes a sequence of words as input and predicts the most likely next word.
 This can be useful for applications such as text auto-completion and language modeling.

 ## Table of Contents
 1. [Introduction](#1-introduction)